almereyda/awesome-starred/README.md

 ## C++

+- [ashaduri/gsmartcontrol](https://github.com/ashaduri/gsmartcontrol) - GSmartControl - Hard disk drive and SSD health inspection tool
+- [widelands/widelands](https://github.com/widelands/widelands) - Widelands is a free, open source real-time strategy game with singleplayer campaigns and a multiplayer mode.
+The game was inspired by Settlers II™ (© Bluebyte) but has significantly more variety and depth to it.
 - [diasurgical/devilutionX](https://github.com/diasurgical/devilutionX) - Diablo build for modern operating systems
 - [toitlang/toit](https://github.com/toitlang/toit) - Program your microcontrollers in a fast and robust high-level language.
 - [alicevision/AliceVision](https://github.com/alicevision/AliceVision) - Photogrammetric Computer Vision Framework